LouisCharlesC/safe/README.md

 };
 ```
 ## Higher-level interface
 Here is a multithreading utility class template that I built on top of *safe*'s basic interface: Safe.
+You can use Safe if you find it useful, and you can use it as inspiration for your own higher level safe classes!
 ### Safe
 The Safe class template is a bit higher level than Lockable; it offers a nice interface to safely manage your variables in multithreaded code.